-Timing The following schedule has been agreed to with management: Interim audit fieldwork - November 30-December 2, 2015 Year end audit fieldwork - March 7-16, 2016 Review of draft financial statements with the Council or delegates - To be determined (April 2016) • Finalization of financial statements - Immediately subsequent to approval by Council Independence Our annual independence letter has been included as Appendix G. Management As part of our audit finalization we will obtain written representation from Representations management, a copy of these representations will be included as part of our final report.
-New Accounting Refer to Appendix J for changes in standards.
-Standards "Contaminated Sites" is in effect for this fiscal year (2015).
-The most significant standard on the horizon is "Financial Instruments" (effective for 2019).
+Timing The following schedule has been agreed to with management: Interim audit fieldwork - December 12-16, 2016 (completed without issue) Year end audit fieldwork - March 13 - 24, 2017 Review of draft financial statements with the Committee or delegates - TBD (by early May 2017) Finalization of financial statements - Immediately subsequent to approval by Mayor and Council Independence Our annual independence letter has been included as Appendix H. Management Representations As part of our audit finalization we will obtain written representation from management, a copy of these representations will be included as part of our final report.
+New Accounting Standards Refer to Appendix K for changes in standards.